You-Pick

 Farmer Ez in a blueberry row, hand-picking blueberries

-Update Monday, August 22nd: Our U-Pick is closed for the season, it's been a tougher year for berries given the cold spring gave us a less than ideal pollination period and resulted in a smaller harvest overall.
-A big thank you to everyone who came out to the farm!
-If you weren't able to make it and are looking for some organic blueberry picking fun into September, check out Silva Family Farm's U-Pick in Oak Harbor
+Update Tuesday, August 22nd 2023: Our U-Pick is closed for the season, thank you to everyone who came out to enjoy the summer on the farm!
+If you weren't able to make it this summer and are looking for some organic blueberry picking fun into September/early October, check out Silva Family Farm's U-Pick in Oak Harbor

 When is your harvest?

 Our harvest is generally mid-July through mid-September.
-For 2022, the colder spring has pushed back our harvest into August.
 During the harvest, our farm store is open Monday through Thursday 10am-4pm and Friday through Sunday, 10 am-6 pm.
-On Saturday & Sunday, our u-pick lanes open at 10am and the last groups for u-pick will be let into the rows by around 4pm both days.
+On Saturday & Sunday, our u-pick lanes open at 10am and the last groups for u-pick will be let into the rows at 4:00pm both days.

 Are there treats?

 Definitely!
-We have delicious blueberry ice cream (pints, half-pints, and ice cream sandwiches) made with our berries by Lopez Island Creamery.
+We have delicious blueberry ice cream and dairy-free sorbet (pints, half-pints, and ice cream sandwiches) made with our berries by Lopez Island Creamery.

 We'll also have blueberry-lemonade and blueberry-lime popsicles and blueberry creamsicles, made with our berries for us by West Coast Pops–a gourmet popsicle company based out of Bellingham.